Bharat Bhushan

-Bharatbhushan Bhalla, better known as Bharat Bhushan (14 June 1920 – 27 January 1992) was an Indian actor in Hindi language films, scriptwriter and producer, who is best remembered for playing Baiju Bawra in the 1952 film of the same name.
+Bharatbhushan Gupta, better known as Bharat Bhushan (14 June 1920 – 27 January 1992) was an Indian actor in Hindi language films, scriptwriter and producer.
 He was born in Meerut, and brought up in Aligarh, Uttar Pradesh.

+Career

+1941–1962: Early career, rise to prominence and stardom

+Bharat Bhushan began his career in 1941 with a small role in Kidar Sharma's superhit film Chitralekha.
+Despite this, his career didn't take off as his films apart from another Kidar Sharma's directional Suhaag Raat (1948) did not perform well commercially.

+In 1952, he appeared and played the lead in Vijay Bhatt's musical romantic drama film Baiju Bawra.
+The film emerged a huge blockbuster at the box office and made Bhushan a bankable star.
+Its music by Naushad and songs by Mohammed Rafi, such as "Tu Ganga Ki Mauj Mein Jamana Ka Dhara", "O Duniya Ke Rakhwale Sunn Dard Bhare Mere Naaley" and "Man Tarpat Hari Darshan Ko Aaj" were also very successful and won Naushad the inaugural Filmfare Award for Best Music Director.
+The same year with two more successes, Maa and Anand Math, Bhushan further solidified his stardom.
+In 1953, he delivered another blockbuster and second highest earner of the year with Ladki, co-starring Vyjayanthimala, Kishore Kumar and Anjali Devi.

 Personal life

-Bharat Bhushan was born as Bharatbhushan Bhalla on 14 June 1920 in a Vaishya (Baniya) family at Meerut, Uttar Pradesh, India.
+Bharat Bhushan was born as Bharat Raibahadur Motilal Gupta on 14 June 1920 in a Vaishya (Baniya) family at Meerut, Uttar Pradesh, India.

-His father, Raibahadur Motilal Bhalla, was the government pleader of Meerut.
+His father, Raibahadur Motilal, was the government pleader of Meerut and Supreme Court Judge, Allahabad.
 He had one older brother.
 His mother died when he was two years old.
 The brothers left for Aligarh to stay with their grandfather after their mother's death.
 He did his studies and earned a graduate degree from Dharam Samaj College, Aligarh.
-His elder brother was film producer Rameshchandra Bhalla, who owned the Ideal Studio at Lucknow.
+His elder brother was film producer and high court judge, Rameshchandra Gupta, who owned the Ideal Studio at Lucknow.
 After studies, he took to acting against his father's wishes.
-He first went to Calcutta to join cinema and later established himself in Bombay.
+He first went to Kolkata to join cinema and later established himself in Bombay.